saumyap24/AWS_Cloud_Practitioner_Exam_Notes/cloud_computing/cloud_computing.md

     - companies can focus on business and customers instead of maintaining data centers
     - be free of powering physical infrastructure (racking,stacking and heavylifting)
 - <b> Go global in minutes </b>
-    - applications can be deployed in multiple regions around the world with just few clicks provides <i><u> low latency and better experince at minimal cost</u></i>
+    - applications can be deployed in multiple regions around the world with just few clicks provides <i><ins> low latency and better experince at minimal cost</ins></i>

 ## Types of Cloud Computing
 ---